-Duke University’s 2016 Secondary Application Essay Questions:
+Duke University’s 2018 Secondary Application Essay Questions:

 1. Describe the community in which you were nurtured or spent the majority of your early development with respect to its demographics.
 What core values did you receive and how will these translate into the contributions that you hope to make to your community as a medical student and to your career in medicine?
 What improvements do you think might make the described community better?
+(600 words)

 2. Describe a situation where you have chosen to advocate for someone who is different from yourself.
 What does advocacy mean to you and how has your advocacy developed?
 How do you see it linked to your role as a physician/leader?
 What risks, if any, might be associated with your choice to be an advocate?
+(600 words)

-For this prompt, make a list of times you have either helped someone different from you express his or her needs or obtain a needed service or acknowledgement.
+For this prompt, make a list of times you have either helped someone express his or her needs or obtain a needed service or acknowledgement.
 The prompt asks for an individual example, but you can also think about an individual you have worked with who represents a broader group of people.
 This question is asking you to think about your role as a physician-advocate, someone who will represent her patient in the quest to obtain fair and adequate healthcare.
 The question also addresses Duke’s emphasis on the physician as a member of the community with a duty to improve care for all.

 3. What has been your most humbling experience and how will that experience affect your interactions with your peers and patients?
+(600 words)